-CO COURSE OBJECTIVES: By studying this course the student will learn 1 Representation and classification of signals and systems, Representation of signals using Fourier series 2 Representations of signals using Fourier transform properties of Fourier transform and 4 sampling theorem for band limited signals.
+CO URSE OBJECTIVES: By studying this course the student will learn 1 Representation and classification of signals and systems, Representation of 1 Fourier series 2 Representations of signals using Fourier transform properties of Fourier transform and 2 sampling theorem for band limited signals.
 3 Time - Domain and Frequency Domain aspects of signals and systems 4 Representation of signals in S-Domain using Laplace transform and ROC 5 Z-Transform of sequences, properties of Z-Transform

-COURS COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 Characterize the signals and systems and analyze the continuous-time signals and continuous-time systems using Fourier series K1 CO2 To analyze Fourier transform and its applications. apply sampling theorem to convert continuous-time signals to discrete-time signal and reconstruction.
-K2 CO3 Understand the concepts of different types of systems and convolution, correlation operations K2 CO4 To apply the concepts of Laplace transform for different types of signals along with ROC К3 CO5 Apply z-transform to analyze discrete-time signals and systems. К3
+Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Characterize the signals and systems and analyze the continuous-time systems using Fourier series ime K1 CO2 To analyze Fourier transform and its applications. apply sample theorem to convert continuous-time signals to discrete-time signal reconstruction.
+CO3 Understand the concepts of different types of systems convolution, correlation operations and K2 CO4 To apply the concepts of Laplace transform for different types signals along with ROC of K3 CO5 Apply z-transform to analyze discrete-time signals and systems.
+K3